sundeepbassi/djangopetblog/README.md

 To add code to the views file was was shown in the walkthrough video I think therefore I blog.

+To add code to the post detail template was shown in the walkthrough video I think therefore I blog.

+was shown in the walkthrough video I think therefore I blog.

+was shown in the walkthrough video I think therefore I blog.

+was shown in the walkthrough video I think therefore I blog.

 was shown in the walkthrough video I think therefore I blog.